bioidiap/bob.extension/doc/cplusplus_modules.rst

       will not be available anymore.

    **Precedence**: Values set on the environment have precedence over values set on your Bob RC configuration.
-Values setup on your buildout configuration file override the environment variables.

    **Compatibility**: We recommend you check our stock `conda_build_config.yaml` for ensuring cross-package compatibility